tylerjackoliver/Fortran-Asteroid-Retrieval-Toolkit/README.md

 Both the Astrodynamics toolkit and B-Spline library are kindly provided by [Jacob Williams](https://github.com/jacobwilliams); his codes also depend on [FoBiS.py](https://github.com/szaghi/FoBiS), an automated build library for Fortran written in Python.

-`gfortran` and `g++` are the officially-supported compilers.
+`gfortran`, `gcc` and `g++` are the officially-supported compilers.
 In theory, the Intel Compilers should also work, but use at your own risk.

 <!-- GETTING STARTED -->
 ## Getting Started